Natural Language Decomposition and Interpretation of Complex Utterances: Abstract

 \section{Abstract}

-Natural language interfaces often require supervised data to translate user requests into programs, database queries, or other structured intent representations.
-During data collection, it can be difficult to anticipate and formalize the full range of user needs---for example, in a system designed to handle simple requests (like \textit{find my meetings tomorrow} or \emph{move my meeting with my manager to noon}), users may also express more elaborate requests (like \textit{swap all my calls on Monday and Tuesday}).
-We introduce an approach for equipping a simple language-to-code model to handle complex utterances via a process of hierarchical natural language decomposition.
-Our approach uses a pre-trained language model to decompose a complex utterance into a sequence of smaller natural language steps, then interprets each step using the language-to-code model.
-To test our approach, we collect and release \ourdata{} -- a new NL-to-program benchmark to evaluate \textbf{De}composition of \textbf{C}omplex \textbf{U}tterances. \footnote{ Our code and \ourdata{} dataset will be released publicly to foster further research in this area.} Experiments show that the proposed approach enables the interpretation of complex utterances with almost no complex training data, while outperforming standard few-shot prompting approaches.
+Designing natural language interfaces has historically required collecting supervised data to translate user requests into carefully designed intent representations.
+This requires enumerating and labeling a long tail of user requests, which is challenging.
+At the same time, large language models (LLMs) encode knowledge about goals and plans that can help conversational assistants interpret user requests requiring numerous steps to complete.
+We introduce an approach to handle complex-intent-bearing utterances from a user via a process of hierarchical natural language decomposition and interpretation.
+Our approach uses a pre-trained language model to decompose a complex utterance into a sequence of simpler natural language steps and interprets each step using the language-to-program model designed for the interface.
+To test our approach, we collect and release \ourdata{}---a new NL-to-program benchmark to evaluate \textbf{De}composition of \textbf{C}omplex \textbf{U}tterances.\footnote{Our code and \ourdata{} dataset will be released.} Experiments show that the proposed approach enables the interpretation of complex utterances with almost no complex training data, while outperforming standard few-shot prompting approaches.